comixed/comixed/README.md

 * SonarCloud Status: [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=comixed_comixed&metric=alert_status)](https://sonarcloud.io/dashboard?id=comixed_comixed)
 * You can download the latest **unsupported** release from the **Releases** tab.
 Every merge to the **Develop** branch triggers a new build.

-## NOTICE ABOUT THE USER INTERFACE

-The project is in the process of migrating from PrimeNG to Angular Material as the user interface toolkit.
-As a result the **DEVELOPMENT** builds will now run with the new interface, which is currently early in its development.

 ## Project Roadmap And Vision Statement
 The goals for this project are simple.
 It seeks to be the ultimate management tool for digital comic books.